jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 2. This guide will use `sudo` wherever possible.
 Complete the sections of our [Securing Your Server](/docs/security/securing-your-server) to create a standard user account, harden SSH access and remove unnecessary network services.

+3. A software version control platform is needed to manage the source code of your static website.
+In this guide [GitHub](https://github.com/) is discussed.
+Other version control platforms such as [Bitbucket](https://bitbucket.org/) or [GitLab](https://gitlab.com/) can be used.
+However, those platforms are not discussed in this guide.
+Sign up for a GitHub account if you don't have one.

 ### Ubuntu Installation Update